hashicorp/consul/website/source/docs/guides/geo-failover.html.md

 - `Datacenters` `(array<string>: nil)` - Specifies a fixed list of remote datacenters to forward the query to if there are no healthy nodes in the local datacenter.
 Datacenters are queried in the order given in the list.

-The following examples use those fields to implement different geo failover policies methods.
+The following examples use those fields to implement different geo failover methods.

 ### Static Policy